Junior Eurovision Song Contest 2008

 The Junior Eurovision Song Contest 2008 was the sixth edition of the Junior Eurovision Song Contest, held on 22 November 2008 at the "Spyros Kyprianou" Athletic Centre in Lemesos, Cyprus, and presented by Alex Michael and Sophia Paraskeva.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster the Cyprus Broadcasting Corporation (CyBC).
 The theme of the event was "Fun in the Sun".
 Broadcasters from fifteen countries participated in the contest.

 The winner was with the song "Bzz.." by trio Bzikebi. took 2nd place and finished 3rd.
 Bzikebi also became the first group act to win the Junior Eurovision Song Contest.

 For the contest, various changes to the rules were made.
 One was that adults could assist children to write the songs submitted to their national broadcaster; previously only children could write the songs, with no assistance from adults.
 Another change was only six people could be on stage during a performance, instead of eight.
-The most significant change, however, was only half of the vote was decided by the tele-voters.
+The most significant change, however, was that only half of the vote was decided by the tele-voters.
 Before the 2008 contest tele-voters completely decided the whole result.
 The other half of the result was decided by a jury of adults and children.